-Pier A structure, usually wood or masonry, extending into the water used as a landing place for boats and ships.
-Slip (1) A berth for a boat between two piers or floats; (2) The percentage difference between the theoretical and the actual distance that a propeller advance when Pile A vertical wooden or concrete pole driven into the bottom; may be a support for a pier distance that a propeller advances when turning in water under load. or floats; also used for mooring.
+Sirius [TM] Radio Satellite radio system Slip (1) A berth for a boat between two piers or floats; (2) The percentage difference between the theoretical and the actual distance that a propeller advances when turning in water under load.
 Sole The cabin or cockpit floor.
-Piling A structure of piles.
 Spar Buoy A channel marker that looks like a tall, slender pole.
-Pitch (1) The up and down movement as the bow and stern rise and fall due to wave action;(2) The theoretical distance advanced by a propeller in one revolution.
 Stand-On Vessel The vessel with the right-of-way.
-Planing Hull Type of hull that is shaped to lift out of the water at high speed and ride on the surface.
 Starboard The right side of a boat when you are facing the bow.
-Port The left side of a boat when you are facing Stern The after end or back of the boat. the bow.
-Also a destination or harbor.
+Stern The after end or back of the boat.
 Stow To store items neatly and securely.
-Privileged Vessel Former term for the vessel with the right-of-way.
 Strake Planks running fore and aft on the outside of a vessel.
-Propeller Wheel or screw mechanism that pushes water aft to propel the boat.
 Taffrail The rail around a boat's stern.
-RBFF (Recreational Boating and Fishing Foundation) Tide The alternate rise and fall of waters caused by the gravitational attraction of moon or sun.
-The RBFF is a nonprofit organization whose mission is to increase participation in recreational angling and boating and thereby increase public awareness and appreciation of Topsides (1) The sides of a vessel above the waterline;(2) On deck as opposed to below deck. the need for protecting, conserving, and restoring this nation's aquatic natural resources.
+Tide The alternate rise and fall of waters caused by the gravitational attraction of moon or sun.
+Topsides (1) The sides of a vessel above the waterline;(2) On deck as opposed to below deck.
 Transom The transverse planking which forms the after end of a small, square-ended boat.
-(Outboard motors are usually attached to a Rigging The general term for all lines (ropes) of a vessel. transom.)
-Roll The sideward motion of a boat caused by wind or waves.
+(Outboard motors are usually attached to a transom.)
 Trim To arrange weights in a vessel in such a manner as to obtain desired draft at bow and stern.
-Rules of the Road The nautical traffic rules for preventing collisions on the water.
 Trimaran Boat with three hulls-the center one is the largest.
-Scope The length of the anchor rope or chain.
-6 to 1 scope means that the length of the Unbend To cast off or untie. anchor rope from the boat to the anchor is 6 times the depth of the water.
+Unbend To cast off or untie.
 Underway Vessel in motion (i.e. when not moored, at anchor or aground).
-Scupper A hole allowing water to run off the deck.
-USPS U.S. Power Squadron, a private membership organization that specializes in boating Sea Anchor A floating canvas cone held open by wire rings with an opening in the smaller end and education and good boating practices. a rope bridle at the larger end attached to a line leading to the vessel; used in storm conditions to (a) keep the bow of the boat to the wind, and (b) slow downwind drift of the boat.
+USPS U.S. Power Squadron, a private membership organization that specializes in boating education and good boating practices.
 Ventilation Ventilation occurs when air from the water's surface or exhaust gases from the exhaust outlet are drawn into the propeller blades.
 The normal water load is reduced and the propeller over-revs, losing much of its thrust.
-This continues until the propeller is slowed Seacock A thru-hull valve; a shutoff on a plumbing or drain pipe between the vessel's interior and the sea. down enough to allow the bubbles to surface.
-SiriusTM Radio Satellite radio system Vessel Every kind of watercraft, other than a seaplane on the water, capable of being used as a means of transportation on water.

-VHF Radio A Very High Frequency electronic

-communications and direction-finding
+This continues until the propeller is slowed down enough to allow the bubbles to surface.
+Vessel Every kind of watercraft, other than a seaplane on the water, capable of being used as a means of transportation on water.
+VHF Radio A Very High Frequency electronic communications and direction-finding system.

-system.

 Wake Moving waves created by vessel motion.

-Track or path that a boat leaves behind it

-when moving across the water.
+Track or path that a boat leaves behind it when moving across the water.

-Wash The loose or broken water left behind a

-vessel as it moves along; the surging action

-of waves.

-Waterline The intersection of a vessel's hull and the

-water's surface; the line separating the

-bottom paint and the topsides.
+Wash The loose or broken water left behind a vessel as it moves along; the surging action of waves.
+Waterline The intersection of a vessel's hull and the water's surface; the line separating the bottom paint and the topsides.
 Water Works Wonders Your single source of information on fishing, boating and caring for the water.
 Way Movement of a vessel through the water.
 Technically it is underway when not at anchor, aground or made fast to the shore.
 The common usage is interpreted as progress through the water.
-Headway when going forward, and sternway when it is going backward.

-Well Area at the rear of a boat where the motor

-may be located.

-Wharf A structure, parallel to the shore, for docking

-vessels.

-Wheel (1) The steering wheel;

-(2) The propeller.

-Whistle Signal A standard communication signal between

-boats to indicate change of course, danger

-or other situations.

-Windward Situated on the side closest to the wind.

-(Opposite of leeward.)

-Yaw To swing or steer off course as when running

-with a quartering sea.
+Headway when going forward, and stern way when it is going backward.
+Area at the rear of a boat where the motor may Well be located.
+Wharf · · · · · · · · · · · · · · · · · · · be located.
+A structure, parallel to the shore, for docking Wharf be located.
+A structure, parallel to the shore, for docking vessels.
+Wharf Wheel be located.
+A structure, parallel to the shore, for docking vessels.
+(1) The steering wheel; (2) The propeller.
+A standard communication signal between boats to indicate change of course, danger or visibility is poor.